 Short Biography

-Aaron Geller is jointly appointed as a Research Associate Professor in the Northwestern University's CIERA astrophysics center and a Senior Data Visualization Specialist in Research Computing and Data Services (RCDS) in Northwestern University IT.
-His research focuses on the lives and deaths of stars and planets and the environments they live in, often centering on investigations into the origins of exotic stellar and planetary systems.
+Aaron Geller is jointly appointed as the Lead Data Scientist in Northwestern IT Research Computing and Data Services (RCDS) and a Research Associate Professor in the Northwestern University's CIERA astrophysics center.
+In RCDS, he leads the data science side of the team, collaborating with researchers across Northwestern to elevate the impact of their data analysis efforts and visual communication.
+His astrophysics research focuses on the lives and deaths of stars and planets and the environments they live in, often centering on investigations into the origins of exotic stellar and planetary systems.

 For more details, please see my CV and publication list.